29 October 2014

-In 2012, we received the following reports:
+In 2014, we received the following reports:

-More information is available in our Birdcrime 2012 report, which you can download from this page.
+More information is available in our Birdcrime 2014 report, which you can download from this page.

-The Birdcrime report does not record all categories of crimes against wild birds, but focuses on wild bird crime affecting species of higher conservation concern, and crime that is serious and organised.
 Birdcrime is a unique publication.
 It is the only centralised source of incident data for wild bird crime in the UK.
+The report does not record all categories of crimes against wild birds, but focuses on wild bird crime affecting species of higher conservation concern, and crime that is serious and organised.
+We believe that these published figures represent only a fraction of the total number of incidents, as many crimes remain undetected and unreported, particularly those that occur in remote areas.

-For a full breakdown of the facts and figures, please download a copy of Birdcrime 2012 from this page.
+For a full breakdown of the facts and figures, please download a copy of Birdcrime 2014 from this page.